-Geraldine Molia's work is recognisable by the juxtaposition of a vibrant nature with geometrical forms made from copper, gold leaves and watercolours.
+Geraldine Molia's oeuvre is recognisable by the juxtaposition of a botanical mapping with geometrical forms.

-This abundant nature represents the artist's emotional landscape, often hidden from the external world, sometimes even from herself.
-This botanical mapping transpires to be the accumulation of the artist's family history, body memory, encounters, disappointments, dreams, beliefs, separations and successes, everything that can shape a human being.
-This inner world constantly evolves in the light of her life experience.
+The vibrant nature represents the artist's emotional landscape, the accumulation of the artist's family history, body memory, encounters, disappointments, dreams, beliefs, separations and successes, everything that can shape a human being.
+This inner world constantly evolves in the light of her life experience, often hidden from the external world, sometimes even from herself.
+By contrast, the geometrical forms emphasise the external world, metaphors of standardised elements of architecture such as the brick, window or skylight.

 Molia’s works are held in private collections in the UK, Switzerland, France, Belgium, Spain, The USA and The Netherlands.
 She has been exhibited across the UK and Europe.
 Molia is a Franco-British visual artist and art educator.
 Born in France in 1984, she currently lives in London and works in an architectural practice.